DevelappersGmbH/XForm/README.md

 }
 ```

-The attributes above the properties determine which field is displayed.
+The attributes above the properties determine which fields are displayed.
 The following attributes are available:

 * LabelFieldAttribute
 * Number input